 Your dentist may offer other services through teledentistry.
 Talk to your dentist to learn more about the services they provide virtually.

 If you have a routine or emergency dental problem, a virtual dentist may be able to help.
-You can find a virtual dentist in your area with the Smile Generation.
+If you're looking to stay home and you're wondering how to find a dentist near me, you can find a virtual dentist in your area with the Smile Generation.
 Browse nearby dental offices, read reviews from other patients, and set up your first teledentistry appointment online.